Instant records search

 A public record is any recorded information relating to the conduct of government or the performance of any governmental or proprietary function prepared, owned, used, or retained by any state or local agency, regardless of physical form or characteristics.
 Recorded information includes:

 - electronic records

 - recordings, etc.

-An identifiable record is defined as a record that can be reasonably located by agency staff.
-Only records exempt by law may be withheld from production.
+An identifiable record is a record that can be reasonably located by agency staff.

 Records exempt from public disclosure